 With full bellies and tight pants, we plugged on in search of street food.
 Just when I thought I couldn’t eat anymore, I found myself snacking on fish ball skewers with a mob of locals.
 The line for this place was at least 4 deep from all sides and more people kept showing up.
 I guess this is what you do on Saturday night in Mong Kok!

 The final stop on our foodie exploration through the city was dessert!
-The group consensus was, “oh, just a taste because it’s cold out” but we all ended up finishing our pandan ice cream.
+The group consensus was, “Oh, just a taste because it’s cold out” but we all ended up finishing our pandan ice cream.
 Though not on our tour menu, our guide purchased an egg waffle for us.
 I hadn’t tried one yet so I was excited to get my hands on it.
 Just as I suspected, it was crispy on the outside, soft on the inside and every bit as delicious as I had heard.

 So, what were my favorite dishes on the tour?
 It’s hard to answer that because there were too many to count!
 I think that’s a sign of a successful food tour.
 Would I recommend it to my friends and family?
 Absolutely, 100%!
-If you’re looking for Hong Kong Food Tours, you can’t go wrong with Eating Adventures for a your next foodie experience!
-Don’t forget, if you’re in Shanghai or Gangzhou, you can book tours there as well.
+If you’re looking for Hong Kong Food Tours, you can’t go wrong with Eating Adventures for your next foodie experience!
+Don’t forget, if you’re in Shanghai or Guangzhou, you can book tours there as well.

 Tip: When booking a food tour, be aware of the country you’re in and know that the local, popular foods from that region may or not be your cup of tea.
 However, if you step outside of your comfort zone, you might find something you like that you never thought you would.
 There’s a popular saying in China that I found interesting.